apmiller108/beatbrain/PROJECT.txt

 - [x] Store the export location is user_preferences and recall it when exporting in the future.

 ### **Polish & UX Enhancements**
-- [ ] Add info icon for each track that on click shows the full track details (what should the UX be?
+- [x] Add info icon for each track that on click shows the full track details (what should the UX be?
 Modal? expand row item?)
-- [ ] Add playlist duplication feature
 - [ ] Add "Add tracks" button to manually add tracks from library.
 Use react-select.
 User keywords search artist, track name, group.

 ### **Testing**